Fall 2025 Hoya Family Orientation Schedule

 School of Health Dean’s Welcome Session for Parents and Families

-New SOH parents and families are invited to our virtual welcome session hosted by Dean Christopher King along with SOH faculty and Academic Affairs staff.
+New SOH parents and families are invited to our virtual welcome session hosted by Dean Christopher King along with SOH faculty, Academic Affairs staff and peer advisors.
 You will learn more about the SOH undergraduate program and how to best support your student.

 Hoya Family Orientation interest sessions are designed to cover a variety of important topics regarding student life at Georgetown University.
 Interest sessions are divided into three 30-minute blocks, and guardians and families are encouraged to attend the sessions most important to them.
 Sessions cover a wide range of topics, including campus ministries, student conduct and safety, and many more.
 Please scroll down to see the full list of interest sessions, including session titles, descriptions, and Zoom links.